alegrey91/terracina/docs/debugging.md

-# How to Debug Terraform
+# How to Debug Terracina

-As Terraform is written in Go you may use [delve](https://github.com/go-delve/delve) to debug it.
+As Terracina is written in Go you may use [delve](https://github.com/go-delve/delve) to debug it.

 ## 1. Compile & Start Debug Server